roc-lang/roc/TUTORIAL.md

 You can read the type `[Red, Green, Yellow]` as "a *tag union* of the tags `Red`, `Green`, and `Yellow`."

-Tags are always annotated as being part of a tag union, even if that union only has one tag in it.
+Some tag unions have only one tag in them.
 For example:

 ```coffee
 redTag : [Red]